-- Development affecting, or within the setting of, Scheduled Monuments or nationally important archaeological sites will only be permitted where the development does not detract from the importance of the site, unless it can be demonstrated that the development is necessary to deliver public benefits which outweigh harm.
+- 1. Development affecting, or within the setting of, Scheduled Monuments or nationally important archaeological sites will only be permitted where the development does not detract from the importance of the site.
 Historically significant relationships between features within the site and between the site and its surroundings must be retained. - 2.
-Where Development development which harms the archaeological interest of buildings, and development on or within the setting of designated or non-designated archaeological-sites or their setting (i.e. including buildings and sites recognised as having archaeological potential, where their significance, extent and state are unclear), development will not be permitted unless the benefits of the proposals outweigh the loss and:

-- a) the nature and value of the archaeology is well understood - b) the development has been designed to minimise harm to the archaeology, and - c) provision is made for recording, reporting and interpretation where appropriate.
+Development which harms the archaeological interest of buildings, and development on or within the setting of non-designated archaeological sites, will not be permitted unless the benefits of the proposals outweigh the loss and:-. - a) the nature and value of the archaeology is well understood, - b) the development has been designed to minimise harm to the archaeology, and - c) provision is made for recording, reporting and interpretation where appropriate.